 Dedryck Boyata believes he had no option but to leave Manchester City on loan

-Dedryck Boyata admits he had hoped to secure a permanent move away from Manchester City over the summer, but is prepared to settle for a loan deal.
+Dedryck Boyata had hoped to secure a permanent move away from Manchester City, but is settling for a loan deal.

 With there fierce competition for places at the Etihad Stadium, Boyata finds himself some way down the defensive pecking order.